-This yoghurt flatbread recipe is an easy midweek staple.
+This no-yeast yoghurt flatbread recipe is an easy midweek staple.
 I adore yeasted bread, but the convenience of this oh-so-easy-to-make quick flatbread recipe is such a perk.

 Whenever I have only a few odds and ends in the fridge, I turn to homemade flatbread for an easy dinner.
 They are a superb vehicle for leftovers.
-And you can even grill them in the oven with cheese for quick flatbread pizzas.
+And you can even grill them in the oven with cheese for super quick flatbread pizzas.

 The first yoghurt flatbread recipe I tried was Anna Jones’s recipe from The Modern Cook’s Year.
 Over time, her recipe evolved to suit my favourite yoghurt and preferred flour.
 And you can do the same.

-This easy yoghurt flatbread recipe relies on only a handful of simple ingredients.
+This easy flatbread recipe relies on only a handful of simple ingredients.
 And the recipe is very forgiving, so use what you have around the house.

 - Flour: I use plain all-purpose white flour, cake flour, or even white bread flour.
 You can also use spelt flour or a mix of whole wheat and plain flour.
 If you prefer self-raising flour, just omit the baking powder.